FairCMS: Cloud Media Sharing with Fair Copyright Protection: Introduction

 \section{Introduction}

-In everyday life, people are witnessing ever-increasing media big data over various kinds of media networks such as Facebook, {Twitter}, and WeChat \cite{yu2017networking,chen2014data}. {In this case, it is increasingly popular for the media owner whose identity may be a media company or just a we-media creator to share his media with multiple users whose identities may be buyers or partners.
-With a large number of users and media, the owner is typically forced to deploy dedicated high-performance servers and broadband networks to cope with the onerous online computing, storage, and communication demands of media sharing solutions \cite{celik2008lookup,piva2009secure}.
-This is not difficult for media companies but probably unaffordable for individuals engaged in we-media creation.
-As we-media increasingly occupy the main {sector} of social network information \cite{cheng2017research,wu2019online}, it becomes more and more urgent to find ways to significantly reduce the cost of {the} owner side in the process of media sharing.}
+{In day-to-day life, people are encountering an ever-growing volume of media big data through various social media platforms such as Facebook, Twitter, and WeChat.
+As a result, it has become increasingly common for media owners to share their contents with multiple users.
+To handle the vast number of users and media contents, the owner is typically required to deploy high-performance servers and broadband networks to cope with the onerous computing, storage, and communication demands of copyright-protected media sharing solutions \cite{hu2020cover,wang2023data}.
+While this may not be a challenge for media companies, it can be prohibitively expensive for individuals.}

-{An intuitive and effective way to increase efficiency for the owner is to store the media in the cloud and, with the help of the cloud, share the media {with authorized users}.
-It is evolving into an emerging technology called cloud media sharing \cite{zhang2018you}.
-In this way, on the one hand, the owner can make full use of the abundant software, hardware, and bandwidth resources of the cloud, and avoid the expense of deploying and maintaining dedicated servers and networks; on the other hand, the cloud can obtain economic benefits by collecting rent from the owner.
-Another advantage of cloud media sharing comes from the fact that a cloud platform can concentrate a large number of media from multiple owners, which not only provides users with more choices at once, but also strengthens the competitiveness of individual owners, because a platform with more media is usually more popular with users.}
+{An intuitive approach to reduce overhead for the owner is to store the media contents in a cloud platform and, with the help of the cloud, share the media contents to the authorized users.
+It is evolving into an emerging technique called cloud media sharing \cite{zhang2018you,dong2020watermarking}.
+In this technique,} on the one hand, the owner can make full use of the abundant software, hardware, and bandwidth resources of the cloud, thereby avoiding the expense of deploying servers and networks; on the other hand, the cloud can earn economic benefits by collecting rent from owners.